inferynce/IW-DCUT-EE-records/Readme.md

 ## Breakdown

 -   Each colored circle represents one solo run submitted.
--   Runners can may have multiple cirlces if they submit to more than one map.
+-   Runners may have multiple cirlces if they submit to more than one map, but no more than one circle per map.
--   Maps have different limitations for EE speed, resulting in somewhat of a “rainbow” effect.
+-   Maps have different limitations for EE speed, resulting in somewhat of a vertical “rainbow” effect.
--   While this game is from 2016, no records are listed farther back than 2020.
+-   While this game is from 2016, no records are listed further back than 2020.
 This is likely due to things like popularity and how Zombies World Record (ZWR) manages their boards (e.g. removing records from videos taken down, replacing a player’s slower times with their fastest time, etc)
-    -   I’d like to track WR progression or popularity over time but this board design seems to prevent this.
+    -   I’d like to track WR progression or overall popularity over time but this board design seems to prevent this.

 ## Process